Launcch/XCryptor/README.md

 choose where to save it.
 Same way for decrypting
 3. SAVING ENCRYPTED TEXT!!!
-   Save entire string from output that (OPTIONAL) you can save meta data and include it while you decrypt but it doesnt matter
+   Save entire string from output above meta data.
+(OPTIONAL) you can save meta data and include it while you decrypt but it doesnt matter